bor0/gidti/manuscript/chapter5.md

 our_third_proof Refl impossible
 ```

-With this syntax, we're telling Idris that the reflexivity of `False = True` is impossible, and thus the proof is complete.
+With this syntax, we're telling Idris that the reflexivity of `False = True` is impossible and thus the proof is complete.

 X> ### Exercise 7
 X>
-X> Check the documentation of `Void`, and try to implement `Void'` yourself.
+X> Check the documentation of `Void` and try to implement `Void'` yourself.
 Rewrite the proof above to use `Void'` instead of `Void`.

 X> ### Exercise 8
 X>